A Probabilistic Framework for Estimating the Modal Age at Death: Concluding Remarks and Future Directions

 \section{Concluding Remarks and Future Directions}

-We introduced a probabilistic framework for estimating the distribution of modal age at death, using the multinomial distribution and its Gaussian approximation.
+We introduced a probabilistic framework for estimating the distribution of the modal age at death, utilizing the multinomial distribution and its Gaussian approximation.
 By modeling age-specific death counts as outcomes of a multinomial experiment and incorporating the dependency among counts due to the fixed total number of deaths, our method provides an empirical estimate of the probability distribution of the modal age.
 This approach aligns with the discrete nature of mortality data and addresses the variability often overlooked by traditional point-estimation methods.

-The application of our methodology to real-world mortality data from six countries highlighted its ability to capture longevity patterns, including temporal trends and gender differences in modal age.
-Additionally, the framework’s robustness in reflecting the uncertainty surrounding the modal age offers a valuable tool for demographic analysis, especially in contexts with smaller populations or fluctuating mortality patterns.
+The application of our methodology to high-quality mortality data from six countries highlighted its ability to capture longevity patterns, including temporal trends and gender differences in modal age.
+Additionally, the framework's robustness in reflecting the uncertainty surrounding the modal age offers a valuable tool for demographic analysis, especially in contexts with smaller populations or fluctuating mortality patterns.

-Nevertheless, our method is not without limitations.
-It is sensitive to population shocks, such as pandemics or sudden socio-economic disruptions, which can affect the estimation of age-specific probabilities \( \bm{p} \).
-While these limitations do not undermine the utility of the method, they highlight areas for future improvement.
-Specifically, integrating Monte Carlo methods or Bayesian frameworks to account for variability in the mortality rates could enhance the model’s robustness to mortality shocks.
-For smaller populations, hierarchical models or methods that address overdispersion, such as the negative binomial or Bell distribution, may provide more reliable estimates.
+Despite the strengths of our proposed framework, some limitations must be acknowledged.
+The Gaussian approximation assumes a large total number of deaths ($ n $) and smooth mortality distributions.
+In small populations or during mortality shocks (e.g., pandemics or sudden socio-economic disruptions), these assumptions may not hold, potentially leading to inaccuracies in the estimated probabilities.
+Data quality issues, such as age misreporting or incomplete records, can introduce biases in age-specific probabilities $ \bm{p} $, affecting the reliability of the estimated modal age distribution \citep{preston1999effects}.
+Dependencies in mortality due to shared environmental or social factors, such as clustering in epidemics, also challenge the model’s assumption of independent deaths \citep{leger2021can}.